queryluke/masseffect-5e-data/data/spells/shocking-grasp.md

 ---
 Send an electric shock from your omni-tool to a creature you try to touch.
 Make a melee spell attack against the target.
 You have advantage on the attack roll if the target is wearing armor.
 On a hit, the target becomes
-<condition id="primed" sub="lightning"/> until the end of your next turn and takes 1d6 lightning damage.
+<me-condition id="primed" sub="lightning"/> until the end of your next turn and takes 1d6 lightning damage.
 Then the target must succeed on a Constitution saving throw or become stunned until the end of your next turn.
 A target with at least 1 shield point has advantage on this saving throw.